🎓 San Diego State University Scholarships & Financial Aid (2025–2026)

 When does the Aztec Scholarships application open?

-It typically opens in late spring or early summer (around April–May) for the following academic year.
-Students must also have a FAFSA or CA Dream Act application on file to be considered for most awards.
+It usually opens in late spring or early summer (around April–May) for the following academic year.
+Students should also complete the FAFSA or CA Dream Act by March 2 to stay eligible.

 Do you need to be in the Honors College to get scholarships?

-No. While some scholarships are reserved for Weber Honors College students, many awards are available to all SDSU students based on GPA, background, service, or major.
-Honors students may have access to additional funding opportunities.
+No. While some awards are reserved for Weber Honors College students, most scholarships are open to all SDSU students based on merit, service, need, or major.

 Can out-of-state students receive competitive scholarships?

-Yes, but they are not guaranteed.
-Out-of-state students can apply for SDSU’s competitive scholarships through Aztec Scholarships, but most awards are modest and do not cover the full nonresident tuition surcharge.
+Yes, though they’re less common.
+Out-of-state students can apply through Aztec Scholarships, but most awards are modest and rarely cover the full nonresident surcharge.

 Are these scholarships stackable with other aid?